 The Borgen Project has received lots of praise for an innovative approach that has taken the global poverty fight to the political level, but there are numerous aid organizations doing great work.
 The United Nations offers consultative status to 3,900 non-governmental organizations (NGOs) with roughly one-third of these located within the United States.
 While most NGOs offer humanitarian aid, some focus on issues regarding hunger while others on human trafficking.
-With so many different groups and issues to choose from, how does one decide which is the top humanitarian aid organization to support?
+With so many different groups and issues to choose from, how does one decide which of the top humanitarian aid organizations to support?

-Best Humanitarian Organizations
+Top Humanitarian Aid Organizations

 1. World Food Programme (WFP)

 This organization is part of the U.N. system and is the largest humanitarian agency fighting hunger worldwide.
 Each year, the WFP reaches 90 million people with food assistance in 80 countries.
 In 2012, the WFP provided 53 percent of global food aid and distributed 3.5 million tons of food.